Road Tax Prices 2016

 incorporating both new cars registered in 2016 and used cars registered on or after 1st March 2001.
 So, in essence, high polluting cars are penalised for the high levels of emissions they produce - up to £515 per annum for cars in the highest Band M - whereas drivers who drive economical cars are rewarded with low or free road tax.
 If you are looking to purchase a new

 low-emission then car check our full list of

 Road Tax Explained

-Below you will find a simple table that lists all 13 Road Tax Bands and their
+Below you'll find a simple table that lists all 13 Road Tax Bands and their

-If you're buying a new car in 2013 it's important to note that since April 2010 brand new cars are subject to a
+If you're buying a new car in 2016 it's important to note that since April 2010 new cars are subject to a

 'First Year Rate' - full details are available in our First Year Road Tax

 price of road tax you are liable to pay on your existing car then we have a specific

 car Road Tax page to help you.
 It's also important to note that you can find your car's co2 emission data on your

 DLVA v5c Certificate which you can cross reference against the road tax prices table below.